Blendify/blender-manual/blender_docs/manual/compositing/types/input/render_layers.rst

 - *Normal* vector set (how light bounces off the surface)
 - *Speed* vector set (how fast an object is moving from one frame to the next)

-Use the re-render button (Small landscape icon - to the right of the Renderlayer name) to re-render the scene and refresh the image and map.
+Use the re-render button (Small landscape icon - to the right of the Render layer name) to re-render the scene and refresh the image and map.

 You may recall that a blend-file may contain many scenes.